baoning-zhu/Joint-Model-JAGS/README.md

 ## Bayesian Joint Modelling of Longitudinal Outcomes and Multi-State Survival Processes

-This directory contains the computational materials accompanying the Extended Research Project on Bayesian joint modelling of longitudinal outcomes and multi-state survival processes.
+This repository contains the computational materials accompanying the Extended Research Project on Bayesian joint modelling of longitudinal outcomes and multi-state survival processes.

-The materials include the R and JAGS code used for data preprocessing, simulation studies, empirical model fitting, posterior inference, convergence assessment, and generation of the main numerical and graphical results.
+The materials include the R code used for data preprocessing, simulation studies, empirical model fitting, posterior inference, convergence assessment, and generation of the main numerical and graphical results.
+The Bayesian models are implemented using JAGS specifications embedded within the relevant R scripts.

 The empirical application uses data from the **English Longitudinal Study of Ageing (ELSA)**.
 The original ELSA data are not included in this repository because access and redistribution are subject to the relevant ELSA data-use conditions.